Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 - Simmer the soup for 20 minutes, adding the peas into the soup during the last 5 minutes to keep their bright green color.

-- Ladle the hot soup into individual bowls and crumble the prosciutto slices over each serving.
+- Ladle the hot soup into individual bowls and crumble the crispy prosciutto slices over each serving.
 Serve hot.